CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 3. **Save** these secrets in a notepad, you are going to use them to connect to the Web Portal.

 ## Task 3: Create Project

+In this task, you will login to the web console, retrieve the login command and token and create a project.

 ### Login to the web console